SustainableTourists/SustainableRepo/README.md

 Plan:

-Landingpage
+Landingpage.
-Ranking system(test) how does a costumor feel with low rankings Information about country
+Ranking system(test) how does a costumor feel with low rankings.
+Information about country.
-Souvenir how does it work
+Souvenir how does it work.
-Profile
+Profile.
 landingpage: Categories - clik on most important.
-TEST
+TEST.